nxt-insurance/nxt_pipeline/README.md

     # First matching error callback will be executed!
   end

+  p.on_errors YetAnotherError, halt_on_error: false do |step, arg, error|
+    # After executing the callback the pipeline will not halt but continue to
+    # execute the next steps.
+  end

   p.on_errors do |step, arg, error|
     # This will match all errors inheriting from StandardError
   end